The Hilbert symbol in the Hodge standard conjecture: Introduction

 Let us give a sketch of the proof of Theorem \ref{thmintromot}.
-For a quadratic form over $\QQ$, the condition $4\vert s_-$ is equivalent to the fact that the discriminant is positive and that the Hilbert symbol at infinity is positive.
+For a quadratic form over $\QQ$, the condition $4\vert s_-$ is equivalent to the fact that the discriminant is positive and that the Hilbert symbol at infinity is $+1$.
 Both conditions can be checked by studying the quadratic form in the non-archimedean places, thanks to the classical product formula on Hilbert symbols.
 In particular, Theorem \ref{thmintromot} boils down to the study of the quadratic form $q_Z$ after its $\ell$-adic and crystalline realization.
 The $\ell$-adic computation is obtained from general results on $\ell$-adic cohomology, and it is sufficient to prove that the discriminant is positive, as in \cite{MR4199442}.
-Instead, the computation of the Hilbert symbol needs to control the crystalline contribution.
+Instead, to compute the Hilbert symbol, we need to control the crystalline contribution.
 Our arguments rely heavily on $p$-adic Hodge theory.
 Let us give the mainlines below.